DawnScience/scisoft-core/uk.ac.diamond.scisoft.python/doc/Diamond_SciSoft_Python_Guide/source/fitting.rst

     Area (or hyper-volume) under fitted function assuming the coordinates were uniformly spaced

 plot()
-    Plot data, fitted function, error and its offset, each component of the fitted composite function
+    Plot data, fitted function, optionally, the difference, and each constituent of the fitted composite function

 makefuncdata()
-    Create list of datasets evaluated using the composite function and each of its components
+    Create list of datasets evaluated using the composite function and optionally each of its constituents

 makeplotdata()
     Create list of datasets for plotting (used by plot())